devmiek/santa/README.md

 - Network Synchronizer
 - Discard Synchronizer

-Among them, the standard synchronizer allows any structure that has implemented the ʻio.Writer` interface to be used as a specific storage device.
+Among them, the standard synchronizer allows any structure that has implemented the `io.Writer` interface to be used as a specific storage device.
 For details, please refer to the comment section of the `StandardSyncer` structure.

 #### Local File
 The first thing to show you is how to use the file synchronizer to output log entries to a file located on the local hard disk: